Motii1/star-wars-playground/README.md

 ## FAQ

+#### Why the CI pipeline is not optimal?
+I did not have enough time to explore the Github Actions features but I am aware that the jobs like unit and integration testing should be run in parallel and of course node_modules should be somehow cached and installed only once for the whole workflow

 #### Why everything is pushed directly to master?
 There is no reason to use any cool branching strategy for a sample app